The Brass Growth Balance Method

 Technically, if one had reliable estimates of net migration by age, one could adapt the method by replacing the partial birth rate b(x+) by b(x+) – i(x+), where i(x+) is the net in-migration rate, in deriving the fitted line.
 However, in practice, in situations where one has to apply this method one rarely has sufficiently reliable estimates of net migration by age to warrant adapting the method.

 Fluctuations in the completeness of death registration with age are likely to introduce curvature in the pattern of points.
 Consequently, one of the strengths of this method is that if the points for successive age boundaries fall on a reasonably straight line, then it is probably reasonable to assume that completeness is constant with respect to age.
-However, where some but not all the points lie on a straight line one way of deciding which points to discard is to calculate the segmental growth rate for each successive open interval and then use those points for which the values of
+However, where some but not all the points lie on a straight line one way of deciding which points to discard is to calculate the segmental growth rate for each successive open interval and then use those points for which the values of ra+ are reasonably consistent.

 Perhaps the most important limitation of the method is that the plot of partial birth rates against partial death rates is, with the exceptions mentioned above, diagnostically quite limited.
 In particular, simulations of a demographically stable population which then suffers an increase in mortality due to HIV/AIDS with a population prevalence of 11 per cent, produce a plot of points which to all intents and purposes fit a straight line but underestimate the level of completeness, even if one confines the fit to ages over 45.
 The lesson is that, if the points do not fall on a straight line, there are problems with the data; however, if the points do fall on straight line, you cannot be certain that the estimates of completeness and coverage are correct.